 Our dedicated staff and faculty are committed to provide an innovative, academically excellent and diverse learning to our students during this time of pandemic.
 Our goal is to ease the transition from face-to-face to an online class.
 This short video lays out our plans and expectations for Fall 2020.

 The Computer Science major provides students with an understanding of fundamental computer science concepts coupled with applied information technology skills.
-Students are prepared for careers in computing technology industries or for graduate programs
+Students are prepared for careers in computing technology industries or for graduate program.

-CSIT curriculum is aligned closely with the Association for Computing Machinery’s Computer Science 2013 Curriculum Guidelines.
+The CS curriculum is aligned closely with the Association for Computing Machinery’s Computer Science 2013 Curriculum Guidelines.
 This diagram shows the sequence in which to take computer sciences and their pre-req dependencies.
-The link below contains syllabus and schedule of most key computer science courses.CSIT courses related to ACM learning outcomes
+The link below contains syllabus and schedule of most key computer science courses.CS courses related to ACM outcomes

-Students have the opportunity to join extracurricular activities like the Android Development Club, or to act as a teaching assistant in the TA++ program and find internship opportunities through mbrace summer internship program.
+Students have the opportunity to join extracurricular activities like the Android Development Club, or to act as a teaching assistant in the TA++ program and find internship opportunities.
 Students also dedicate their skills to the community and make professionals connections through activities like the Ideas of March and Startup Weekend.